 Documenting 2D Work:

-First you will need to set your camera’s white balance to Tungsten.
-You will also want to check to see that the image size on the camera is set to superfine, and the largest setting possible.
+First you will need to check your camera’s settings.
 Remember you can size an image down later, but not the other way around.
-If you are unfamiliar with your camera’s setting please refer to the owners’ manual.
 Make sure that the camera is securely attached to the tripod and be aware of where the lights and camera are in relation to yourself at all times.

 The ideal set-up is to use a pair of Omni lights with umbrellas, at equal height and at a 45-degree angle to the work.